Asari-Toru

 Asari-Toru is a Local Government Area in Rivers State, Nigeria.

-General Information
+General information

 Asari-Toru Local Government Area was created out of the old Degema Local Government Area on May 16, 1989, under the Hon.
 Eziwoke Wokoma.
-The inhabitants are of a common language which is the “Kalabari” speaking nationality, with ancestral origin and beliefs, Currently, the Local Government Chairman is Hon.
-Onengiyeofori George.
+The inhabitants are of a common language which is the “Kalabari” speaking nationality.
+With ancestral origin and beliefs.
+Currently, the Local Government Chairman is Hon.
+Dr. Sule Amachree.

 Asari-Toru is the “Seat” of the Ancestral Stool of the Kalabari Speaking Dynasty which cuts across Akuku-Toru and Degema Local Government Areas.

+Climate/Geography

+There are two main seasons in Asari Toru LGA, which is 113 square kilometers in size: the dry and the rainy.
+The average temperature and humidity of Asari Toru LGA are 25 degrees Celsius and 91 percent, respectively.
+Numerous rivers and tributaries flow into Asari Toru LGA.

 The Local Government Area upon creation presently encompasses Seventeen (17) Communities namely: